The 17 DOs and DON’Ts of Email Signatures

 Bullet points tend to render strangely from client to client – what Gmail thinks of as a bullet point differs from Outlook’s definition.

-To ensure you conform to email signature best practices, avoid bullet points altogether.
+Avoid bullet points altogether to ensure you conform to email signature best practices.
 If needs be, use different rows in your table to get that list look.

 8. Don’t animate it unless you’re sure it will work